pb-/redeployster/README.md

 - Build the binary: `go build .`
 - Build & run from source: `go run .`
 - Format the code: `go fmt .`

-## TODO

- * Respond with 500 when deployment exit code is not zero
-   * Not possible, headers already sent!
-   * HTTP trailer?